The music bar line is the vertical line that divide the notes in a score into groups. These groups are then called musical measures or bars.

 c.
 Double barline: This shows where the music ends.

 e.
-Repeat sign: With the dots on the left is the most common sign used to show that the piece should be played from the beginning again.
+Repeat sign: A repeat sign with the dots on the left is the most common sign used to show that the piece should be played from the beginning again.

-By adding barlines to a piece we divide it into groups of beats.
+By adding bar lines to a piece, we divide it into groups of beats.
 Even though we can’t really see the beats, they are (almost) always felt in the music.
-The beat keeps the music organized, you could say.
+This underlying beat keeps the music organized, you could say.